Top 5 Things I Wish My Clients Knew

 In the 20-plus years I’ve been a practicing personal injury attorney, there’s one thing that has been consistent, and that’s the fact that most people seem to develop their perceptions of the legal world by watching television shows.

 Unless you’ve had the unfortunate circumstance to be seriously hurt in some type of incident, you don’t really know what goes on behind the scenes when you hire a law firm to represent you.
-I continually find myself explaining to people – and a lot of them have known what I do for a living for a very long time – what really happens in the ‘real world’ at my law practice, Goldberg Noone, LLC.
+I continually find myself explaining to people – and a lot of them have known what I do for a living for a very long time – what really happens in the ‘real world’ at my law practice, Goldberg Noone Abraham.

 I also spend a lot of time telling my family and close friends that what you see on those TV crime and courtroom shows is not real.
 Those shows make everything look so simple, and all streamlined into a neat little 60-minute drama.